Reportr/dashboard/README.md

 * GitHub: track coding activity on GitHub
 * Facebook: track relations on Facebook (using Realtime API)
 * Twitter: track twitter activity (tweets, mentions, ...)
+* Runkeeper: track running activity

 And more to come:

-* Runkeeper: track running activity
+* Fitbit
 * Hardware:
 	* Track the temperature in a room (using tessel.io)